kaiidams/NeMoOnnxSharp/README.md

 Run `dotnet` command to run the program.
 The project file is for .NET Core 3.1 SDK.
-This should work either with both Linux and Windows, also probably with MacOS.
+This should work either with Linux and Windows, also probably with MacOS.
-If you are more famililar to Visual Studio, you can open `NeMoOnnxSharp\NeMoOnnxSharp.sln` and run the program with `F5`.

 ```
 cd NeMoOnnxSharp/NeMoOnnxSharp
 dotnet run
 ```

+If you are more famililar to Visual Studio, you can open `NeMoOnnxSharp\NeMoOnnxSharp.sln` and run the program with `F5`.

 The program reads a test file, `test_data\transcript.txt` and print predicted results.
 The format of the output is